-13.1.
-In the event of bullying, victims will be offered the following support:

-- Emotional support and reassurance from the Behaviour Support Officers, Directors of Progress or/and the school's Pastoral Support Officer. - Reassurance that it was right to report the incident and that appropriate action will be taken - Liaison with their parents/carers to ensure a continuous dialogue of support - Advice not to retaliate or reply, but to keep the evidence and show or give it to their parent/carer or a member of staff - Advice on aspects of online safety, in the event of cyberbullying, to prevent reoccurrence, including, where appropriate, discussion with their parents/carers to evaluate their online habits and age-appropriate advice on how the perpetrator might be blocked online - Discussion with their parent/carer on whether police action is required (except in serious cases of child exploitation or abuse where the police may be contacted without discussion with parents/carers) - 13.2.
-The Headteacher/Principal will carefully consider in each instance of bullying that is handled whether it is appropriate to split up the victim(s) and perpetrator(s), e.g. preventing them sharing classes or spaces where possible, and will split up other harmful group dynamics to prevent further occurrences where necessary.
-Victims will be encouraged to broaden their friendship groups by joining lunchtime or after-school clubs or activities. - 13.3.
-Staff, particularly the DSL, will work with the victim to build resilience, e.g. by offering emotional therapy. - 13.4.
-The school/academy will acknowledge that bullying may be an indication of underlying mental health issues.
-Perpetrators will be required to attend a mandatory counselling Anti-Bullying Policy session to assist with any underlying mental health or emotional wellbeing issues.
+- 13.1 In the event of bullying, victims will be offered the following support: - Emotional support and reassurance from the designated member of school staff; please refer to Appendix A. - Reassurance that it was right to report the incident and that appropriate action will be taken - Liaison with their parents/carers to ensure a continuous dialogue of support - Advice not to retaliate or reply, but to keep the evidence and show or give it to their parent/carer or a member of staff - Advice on aspects of online safety, in the event of cyberbullying, to prevent re-occurrence, including, where appropriate, discussion with their parents/carers to evaluate their online habits and age-appropriate advice on how the perpetrator might be blocked online - Discussion with their parent/carer on whether police action is required (except in serious cases of child exploitation or abuse where the police may be contacted without discussion with parents/carers) - 13.2 The Headteacher/Principal will carefully consider in each instance of bullying that is handled whether it is appropriate to split up the victim(s) and perpetrator(s), e.g. preventing them sharing classes or spaces where possible, and will split up other harmful group dynamics to prevent further occurrences where necessary.
+Victims will be encouraged to broaden their friendship groups by joining lunchtime or after-school clubs or activities. - 13.3 Staff, particularly the DSL, will work with the victim to build resilience, e.g. by offering emotional therapy. - 13.4 The school/academy will acknowledge that bullying may be an indication of underlying mental health issues.
+Perpetrators will be required to attend a mandatory counselling session to assist with any underlying mental health or emotional wellbeing issues.
 The school/academy will work with the perpetrator regarding any underlying mental health or emotional wellbeing problems.

-14. Follow-up support
+14. Follow-up Support